 "This book is a beauty...
-Highly recommended for those interesting in art and natural history."—Library Journal
+Highly recommended for those interested in art and natural history."—Library Journal

 A humble man, yet with a commanding presence, J. Fenwick Lansdowne (Canadian, 1937–2008) was a passionate naturalist whose careful study of and innate affinity with the world of birds forged an extraordinary body of work.
 The first book to present a comprehensive overview of the artist’s life and work, J. Fenwick Lansdowne